Skip to main content

 Also for: Playstation 4, Stadia, Windows, Xbox Series

-Try as it might, Judgment cannot escape the fact that it is a Yakuza-game in all but name.
-It shares no characters and not much lore with the popular open-world franchise, but it takes place in the same Tokyo district, Kamurocho, and borrows heavily from Yakuza, recycling much of the same content like the side stories, mini-games and action combat to shape a very similar brand.
+Try as it might, Judgment cannot escape the fact that it is a Yakuza game in all but name.
+It shares no characters and little lore with the main franchise, yet it takes place in the same Tokyo district, Kamurocho, and borrows heavily from Yakuza’s established formula.
+Side stories, mini-games, and action combat are recycled almost wholesale, shaping a product that feels instantly familiar.

-In terms of enjoyment, this Yakuza-like lands somewhere in the middle of the brand.
-It is a long-running game, but distributes the content well throughout all sixteen chapters.
-The side cases are funny for what they are, and I appreciate how some of the minor characters return to conclude their storylines after seemingly humble and inconsequential beginnings.
-But still, many of these feel like intrusions that are out of place in the thrilling urgency of the main plot.
+In terms of overall enjoyment, Judgment lands somewhere in the middle of the Yakuza spectrum.
+The side cases are amusing, and I appreciate how minor characters reappear to resolve their stories.
+Yet many of these diversions still feel intrusive, interrupting the urgency of an otherwise excellent main plot.

 Comments